 - Bottles of wine for a special occasion.

-- Other items include store gift cards, chocolates, wine, and hampers.
+- Other items could include chocolates, celebratory drinks, and hampers.

 What is not included?

-The types of benefits that are not allowed will include:
+The types of the employee or director benefit that are not allowed will include:

 - Gifts, incentives, or events based on targets, results, or performance.